Migraine Treatment is a Process of Elimination

 - Food additives and food preservatives except natural ones like salt, lemon, vinegar etc.

 - Pesticides: Go as close to organic as you can.
-You can also use a fruit & veggie wash to remove pesticide residue.
+You can also use a fruit and veggie wash to remove pesticide residue.

 - Artificial sweeteners except the safe ones (Stevia and agave nectar).
 It’s preferable to use raw honey or raw sugar than any artificial stuff.
 Artificial sweeteners are a BIG trigger!